alvgaona/alvgaona/README.md

 ### Hey there, I'm Alvaro! 👋

-I'm an Electrical Engineer (EE) graduated from University of Buenos Aires in Argentina, and I'm currently working as a Software Engineer in AI companies.
+I'm an Electrical Engineer (EE) graduated from University of Buenos Aires in Argentina, and I'm currently working as a Software Developer.

 ### Interests 🤓